paulcwhgithub/UCSD-CyberXSecurity/Homework14/README.md

 Answer the following questions about `curl`:

 10. What are the advantages of using curl over the browser?
+  - **It's not always possible to examine HTTP requests and responses through a browser**
+  - **Cybersecurity professionals need to be able to quickly test HTTP requests in a way that can be automated, but that also allows them to make adjustments as they work**

 11. Which curl option is used to change the request method?
+    **-X**

 12. Which curl option is used to set request headers?
+    **--head**

 13. Which curl option is used to view the response header?